 - All officers issued a BWC will wear the camera on the outside of their uniform in such a manner that optimal video and audio is achieved.
 Optimal shall be defined as to show the best vantage point of the recorded interaction. - 2.
 Once recording starts, it must continue until the incident is completed.
-If for some reason recording must be stopped, the officer must verbally indicate the reason on the recording before the recording is stopped.
-This reason shall also be documented in the written report if a report is needed. - 3.
+If for some reason recording must be stopped, the officer must verbally indicate the reason on the recording before the recording is stopped This reason shall also be documented in the written report if a report is needed. - 3.
 Officers shall give notice as soon as reasonably possible that the BWC is in operation.
 The timing of notice may vary depending on the context of the encounter.
 The requirement to give notice may be waived under exigent or other legitimate law enforcement circumstances.
-If an officer is asked whether the interaction is being recorded, the officer is expected to be truthful unless the nature of the law enforcement activity requires a different answer, e.g., and undercover operation. - C. An officer shall turn on the BWC under these circumstances unless the situation at hand prevents activation.
-If the officer does not activate the BWC during one of these situations, it must be documented: - 1.
-All traffic stops before the officer(s) exits the vehicle. - 2.
-During Traffic Checkpoints, the BWC will be activated prior to initial contact of the first vehicle during the checkpoint and remain on during the operation.
-If there is a lull in traffic, the BWC can be turned off but must be reactivated prior to the initial contact of the next vehicle. - 3.
-K-9 Vehicle Searches and any other K9 utilization that may involve tracking or involvement with a suspect. - 4.
-Vehicle Searches. - 5.
-Vehicle pursuits, as soon as practical, but no later than when the officer exits the vehicle. - 6.
-Foot Pursuits.
+If an officer is asked whether the interaction is being recorded, the officer is expected to be truthful unless the nature of the law enforcement activity requires a different answer, e.g., an undercover operation. - C. An officer shall turn on the BWC under the following circumstances unless the situation at hand prevents activation.
+If the officer does not activate the BWC during one of these situations, the fact that the BWC was not activated must be documented.
+Any officer who intentionally or repeatedly neglects to activate the BWC consistent with this section may be subject to disciplinary action up to, and including, termination.